benesch/console/README.md

 ## Theming

-Materialize Cloud's theme has light and dark mode support!
+Materialize Console has light and dark mode support.
 Some of the styling for this is implicit (based on Chakra's defaults).
 Other parts were customized to match Materialize's styles and color scheme.
-So when styling, make sure that the styles work with both variants--the Chakra `useColorModeValue` hook will be your friend.
-On Mac OS, you can toggle your color mode with System Preferences
+When styling, make sure that components look good in both modes.
+On Mac OS, you can toggle your color mode with System Preferences \> General.
-\> General.

 ### Customizing